whiterosecoffee/react-editor/readme.md

 # Editorial CMS - Online Magazine
+Custom Headless CMS / SPA.
+Team developed in a scrum environment.
+Primarily resopnsible for creating stateful components, connecting them to Express endpoints and styling output.
+**React, Mongo, Express,
 ## File structure

 	.
-	├── dist - The client side of the app, which will hopefully be delivered by CDN soon.
+	├── dist - The client side of the app.
 	│   ├── index.css - Compiled CSS
 	│   ├── index.css.map - A sourcemap for the generated css.
 Ensures that inspected styles refer to the original source, not the compiler output.
 	│   ├── index.html